melaniewalsh/AI-for-Humanists/_pages/glossary.md

 A token is an individual instance of a word.
 For example, the sentence *"BERT is big and is also useful"* contains **seven** tokens.

 ## Type
 A type is a unique string representation of a word.
-For example, the sentence *"BERT is big and is also useful"* contains **six** tokens.
+For example, the sentence *"BERT is big and is also useful"* contains **six** types.

 ## Vector
 A vector is just a list of numbers.
 This is how we translate data for computers to understand.
 For example, we might translate a sentence in a vector (list) of word counts as input to a classifier.